WebDevBernard/Twitter-Purple/README.md

 ## About

-- This app is frontend only.
-I made it to practice React( Redux and Context ), Tailwind CSS, React with TypeScript.
+- Login to this app and tweet, comment, like or delete a tweet.
+I made this website to practice React( Redux and Context ), Tailwind CSS, React with TypeScript, and Firebase Auth.

 ## Tech Stack